-The Brandeis in Copenhagen program is an intensive summer program in which students can enroll in two out of three economics and /or business courses.
-The program is a culturally immersive, experiential learning experience where you will come in direct contact with case studies and current issues in Scandinavian Europe.
+The Brandeis in Copenhagen program is an intensive summer program in which students can enroll in two out of three economics and/or business courses.
+The program is a culturally immersive, experiential learning experience where you will come in direct contact with current issues in Scandinavian Europe.
 You will study business practices, core economic theory and applications in the classroom, listen to speakers on European policy issues and visit places of economic interest, such as businesses, markets, and government institutions.
 Integration between the courses and the field trips will provide a holistic understanding of economic and business issues in Scandinavian Europe.

 The program is located in the heart of medieval Copenhagen.
 On the way to class, you will navigate through a network of walking streets, and after class you will explore squares packed with outdoor cafes, canals lined with cobblestones and colorful facades, castles surrounded by public gardens, and twisting spires dotting the skyline.
 You will find hidden corners of the city designed for community use, from bike paths to skate parks to harbor baths.